niksu/pax/examples/TCP/README.md

 **Configure TCPuny**.
 For an example see [echo_wiring.json](echo_wiring.json).
 It's important to set the correct MAC and IP addresses, otherwise outgoing packets might be misrouted or dropped.
-You can check your MAC address using `ifconfig` and get an idea of who you've been interacting locally by using `arp`.
+You can check your MAC address using `ifconfig` and get an idea of with whom you've been interacting locally by using `arp`.
 To view MAC addresses when using `tcpdump` use the `-e` flag.